Fastlikelava/william-carter-portfolio/design-stories/ssn-card-request-tool.md

 - state laws governing electronic disclosure
 - special exceptions and edge cases

-Early analysis showed that the existing logic was written for program administrators—not for the public.
+Early analysis showed that the existing logic was either nonexistent or written for program administrators—not for the public.
 To create a clearer, more navigable experience, we reframed the decision points around **user-centered questions**, presented in a natural order that aligned with real mental models.

 ### The core structure of the redesigned logic